 The whole process takes 5-15 minutes per video with automated tools.
 That's a small time investment for better accessibility, higher watch time, and improved search rankings.

 Need SRT files fast?
-Transcript Guru's subtitle downloader extracts captions from any YouTube video and exports as SRT, VTT, or plain text.
-Free to start.
+Transcript Guru's subtitle downloader extracts captions from any YouTube video and exports them as SRT, VTT, or plain text, free.

 Ready to try it yourself?